AlexcodePB/AlexcodePB/README.md

 ### My Technical Expertise

 - Developing web applications using modern front-end frameworks such as React and Angular
-- Back-end technologies like Node.js and PHP
+- Back-end technologies like Node.js and Java +8
 - Working with databases such as MongoDB and MySQL

 ### My Interests